galejandroz/galeria-brindis/README.md

-# galeria-brindis
+# Photo gallery with Natural Gallery JS and PHP
-Photo gallery with Natural Gallery JS and PHP
+Add the images in the "fotos/" folder and the thumbnails will be generated automatically.